 Seek the advice of a qualified Ayurvedic practitioner to discover your constitution and find out what daily habits, diet, and activities are best for your body type or dosha.
 In the meantime, notice the doshas around you and within you and see in what ways you might be able to bring more balance into your life.
 Preventative self-care steps are an important part of Ayurvedic medicine.

 We asked 5 Ayurvedic practitioners to share what’s on their self-care ‘do-list’ for spring.
 Here’s how they manage the damp season.

 As we move into Kapha season, this is the time of year to start lightening everything around you.
 Lighter food, lighter oil for cooking, abhyanga, and more movement in your day to bring a lighter body.

 Drink ginger tea each morning and do a panchakarma cleanse.
 Walk and expose your skin to the sunlight.
 Spicy teas and essential oils like cinnamon and rosemary invigorate the body and mind and get kapha moving!

 Spring clean!
 Inside and out.
 Take a weekend in the spring to do a cleanse and purge your home at the same time.

 Many people get sick during spring when we are moving into Kapha season.
 Our immune system is weak.
 Take Chyawanprash, an ancient Ayurvedic formula, to strengthen the Ojas.
 It’s a perfect daily tonic.

-Ojas is your vitality in body, mind and spirit, your life juice that you need to keep strong, to resist disease and to continue to be happy and healthy.
+Ojas is your vitality in body, mind, and spirit, the life-juice that you need to keep strong, resist disease, and continue to be happy and healthy.

 Acknowledge the time of growth.
 Be mindful.
 Look at the plants springing up around you.
 Notice the lighter mornings and awake with a spring in your step.
-Read, grow, plant the seeds of growth in your garden, your relationships and your soul.
+Read, grow, and plant the seeds of growth in your garden, your relationships, and your soul.